Taxus baccata (English Yew, Irish Yew)

 Leaf DescriptionNeedles have a black-green upper and yellow-green underside, 1 - 2.5 cm long with curved margins and a prominent midrib.
 They are spirally arranged, spreading in erect shoots.

-Flower DescriptionDioecious, male strobili (cones) arise from leaf axils on the bottom of branchlets of the previous year's growth.
+Flower DescriptionDioecious, male strobili (cones) arise from leaf axils on the bottom of the branchlets of the previous year's growth.
 Each branchlet consists of 6 - 14 stamens with short filaments.

 Fruit DescriptionFruit are olive-brown, about 5 mm long, usually biangular (rarely triangular or quadrangular).
 The seed-covering (arial) is red and rounded.